Ground Source Heat Pumps and pool cleaning service

 With the RHPP scheme you can receive a one off payment of £1,250 towards the installation, and early next year the government will announce how much they will pay homeowners through the Renewable Heat Incentive and RHPP.

-By installing a Ground Source heat pump you could cut heating bills and emissions by up to 30% for houses that are currently heated with gas and up to 70% in those using oil or electricity.
+By do the FL pools cleaning could cut heating bills and emissions by up to 30% for houses that are currently heated with gas and up to 70% in those using oil or electricity.
 Using ground source heat instead of electricity fuelled heat can save you up to £1000 per year on your heating bills.

 - How are the ground loops installed?